Swamp Wells Horse Camp

 Directions

-From Bend, drive 4 miles south on US 97, then 6 miles southeast on China Hat Road (Forest Road 18) to Bessie Butte.
-Continue 6 miles south on Forest Road 1810, then 3 miles east on Forest Road 1816.
+From Bend, take China Hat Road (Forest Road 18) 6 miles southeast to Bessie Butte, then 6 miles south on Forest Road 1810, then 3 miles east on Forest Road 1816.
 The last mile of road is rough and may be difficult for larger trailers.

 Amenities